VeeraMallikarjuna/M1_App_Periodictable/1_Requirements/README.md

 * It is based on modern periodic table.
 * By giving the Atomic Name of the elememt, it shows the symbol ,number ,and weight of that element.
 ## High Level Requirements:
-The starting Letter of the Atomic Name must be capital.
+* The starting Letter of the Atomic Name must be capital.
+* You should know the Name of the Element.